 The principal activities of the Company during the year were focused on pursuing the arbitration action against the Arab Republic of Egypt ("Egypt") in relation to the alleged expropriation (amongst other claims) of the Company's 50% interest in the Abu Dabbab Tantalum-Tin-Feldspar project (the Project), located in southern Egypt.
 There were no significant changes in the nature of the Company's principal activity during the year.

 RESULTS

-The operating loss of the Company after providing for income tax amounted to \$8,092 (2018: profit of \$16,035,957).
+The operating profit of the Company after providing for income tax amounted to \$119,231 (2019: \$8,092).

 Review of Operations